code4innerpeace/opsworks_demo_tomcat/README.md

-# tomcat
+# Demo Tomcat Cookbook

-TODO: Enter the cookbook description here.
+This is a demo cookbook used to understand few concepts related to AWS Opsworks.